hardcodes/lmtyas/README.md

 A web service written in Rust that allows an authenticated user to send secrets like passwords to other authenticated users.

 In a perfect world we wouldn't need passwords anymore but more often than not we still do need to tell them to other people (have a look at [SQRL](https://www.grc.com/sqrl/sqrl.htm), there is a world almost without passwords out there).
-Sending passwords by email is unsecure because most people are not able to receivce encrypted emails.
+Sending passwords by email is unsecure because most people are not able to receive encrypted emails.
 Sending passwords by snail mail is slow.
+Using a second channel, e.g. like a chat program, may work but often leaves traces.

 *"Let me tell you a secret" enters the stage*